par3k/Graduation-Project/README.md

 You can check the result, when i wrote about Hueng-min Son and Tottenham,
 </br>
 </br>
-they show "EPL" about 98% accuracy.
+they said this sentence is "EPL" about 98%.
 </br>
 </br>
 ![lc2](https://github.com/par3k/Graduation/blob/master/img/5.%20league_classifier_result.png)